aminuldu07/SENDQSARpy/README.md

-SENDQSAR
+SENDQSARpy
 ================

-SENDQSAR is an R package to generateQSAR model from SEND data…
+SENDQSARpy is a python package to generateQSAR model from SEND data…
 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # Overview